 What is the income cut-off?LEDA will review every application that is submitted; however, if your family makes more than $90,000 per year, your admission to the Career Institute is very unlikely.
 The average income of participants is $35,800 per year.

 What if I am not low-income but I am a first-generation college student?While we do give particular consideration to those who are first-generation college students, you must also meet the income requirements of the program.

 If I attended a community college and then transferred to a four-year institution where my status will be a sophomore/second-year, can I still apply for the Career Institute?Yes, the Career Institute is for members of the Class of 2024, who can be classified as rising college sophomores.
 We ask that all applicants have successfully completed their first year of college by the start of the Career Institute in August.

 If I am not a U.S. Citizen, can I still apply?We accept students who are U.S. citizens, Permanent Residents, or hold DACA status.

-If my GPA is lower than a 3.0 GPA, can I still apply to the Career Institute?LEDA will review every application that is submitted.
+If my GPA is lower than 3.0, can I still apply to the Career Institute?LEDA will review every application that is submitted.
 If your GPA is below 3.0, please email us at firstname.lastname@example.org with a statement elaborating on your academic situation.

 What if I have not participated in extracurricular activities during my first year of college?We will also accept any involvement during high school.

-Do I have to attend the entire program?Yes, you must be available for the entire program.
-The program dates for 2020 are Saturday, August 8, through Wednesday, August 12.
+Do I have to attend the entire program?Yes, you must attend the full duration of the Career Institute, which includes attending an individualized career coaching appointment and all mandatory workshops, panels, roundtable discussions, employer partner-led sessions, and community events.
+The program dates for 2021 are Saturday, August 7, through Wednesday, August 11.